• Home

 Plus, charts help communicate the results of your Google Forms free online surveys to others.
 It’s a much better way to share audience insights between departments or with clients and stakeholders.

 Once your survey data is in Excel, it’s very easy to turn it into a visualization.
+If you’re starting with a survey template in Excel, you can seamlessly organize your responses and create clear charts.
 For the best survey charts, we recommend downloading ChartExpo, an add-in for Excel from the Microsoft AppSource.

 ChartExpo enhances charting in Excel in two major ways.
 First, it adds several new chart types not previously found in Excel.
 This includes options like the Likert Scale Chart or CSAT Score Survey Chart.